alicevision/QtAliceVision/README.md

 }
 ```

- - Create an `MSfMDataStats` to display statistics about a specific View of your SfMData:
+ - Create an `MViewStats` to display statistics about a specific View of your SfMData:

 ```js
 MViewStats {